rust-lang/team/docs/toml-schema.md

 # Team members to be excluded from FCPs
 exclude-members = ["some-team-member"]

-# Information about the team to display on the www.rust-lang.org website.
+# Information about the team to display on the www.rust-lang.org website (required except marker teams).
 [website]
 # The name of the team to display on the website (required).
 name = "Language team"